THEKyleAyiku/ML_Portfolio/README.md

 ## Python sklearn
 This is my first introduction to the widely universe that is Python as I implemented data exploration, a neural network, Logistic Regression, etc. in order to gain some experience with Machine Learning for Python.
 The Python code can be found [here](sklearn_assignment(1).py).

+## Image Classification
+This is my attempt in trying to perform Image Classification in Python.
+The code can be found [here](image_classification.py).